sol-eng/python-examples/README.md

-# RStudio Connect & Python
+# Posit Connect & Python

-RStudio Connect is a publishing platform for the work your team creates in R and Python.
+Posit Connect is a publishing platform for the work your team creates in R and Python.
 This repository contains examples of Python content you can deploy to Connect, including:

 ## Interactive apps